Pink Calls Donald Trump ‘Disgusting,’ Says ‘We Are All Better Than This’

 — P!nk (@Pink) June 3, 2020

 “I don’t give a rats a** about Democrat versus republican.
-I know incredible people whom I respect on both sides,” the “What About Us” singer replied as she quoted the initial tweet in her outspoken response so that her 32.1 million followers could see it.
+I know incredible people whom I respect on both sides,” the “What About Us” singer replied, quoting the initial tweet in her outspoken response so that her 32.1 million followers could see it.

 “This has nothing to do with party.
 This has to do with Donald.
 He is disgusting and we are ALL BETTER THAN THIS,” she added in all caps.